 - All meals, soft drinks, and snacks during the workshop

 - All ground and water transportation during the workshop

 - Photographic guiding and instruction from Randy Hanna

 What’s Not Included?

 Air travel to/from Reykjavik, Iceland.
 Further air travel from Reykjavik to Kulusuk, Greenland (aboard specific AirIcelandConnect flight which we will tell you about).
 Passport and visa fees, if any.
 Tips for the boat crew.
 Alcoholic beverages.
 Items of a personal nature.
-Travel Medical, Medical Evacuation (required) and Trip and cancellation insurance.
+Medical Evacuation Insurance (required).
+Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Anything else not listed as included.

 Your deposit of $4,000 will hold your space in this workshop.
 A second payment of $4,000 is due by January 1, 2019.
 The balance of $3,995 will be due not later than May 1, 2019.
 For this workshop, deposits and all payments are non-refundable, which is why you should have Trip Cancelation Insurance.
 All of our standard terms and conditions apply.
 Need special payment arrangements for your deposit?
 No problem, just ask us.